zgulde/cods/docs/faq.md

 Close any open terminals, and when you start a new one, you will be able to use tab completion for all subcommands.

-## How can I upload really big files to my server?
+## How can I upload really big files to my site?

 By default, the nginx configuration for each site allows a maximum upload size of 10MB.
 If your site needs to handle files larger than this, you should edit